The myths (and sexism) behind the first person to see our risen Lord.

 The apostle Mary.

-Problem is, a lot of Christians don’t wanna call her an apostle.
+Problem is, certain Christians don’t wanna call her an apostle.
 Or give her any recognition, any position of honor, anything.
 They treat her like some groupie who couldn’t get over Jesus’s death; like the only reason Jesus appeared to her first was because she simply wouldn’t leave his tomb.
 They’re rather fond of the whore myth too, y’notice.

 Yeah, obviously I believe they’re wrong.
 Mary the Magdalene is a good example of why.
 Jesus personally sent her, with specific instructions and info, with good news, to the 11 apostles and his family.
 He gave her a mission.
 She tried to fulfill it.
 Good for her.

 Among eastern Christians, Mary is recognized as an apostle, equal to the other apostles.
 If Jesus sent her, that should be enough qualification for anyone.
-Still.
+Still, for too many Christians, their sexism takes precedence even over our Lord.